-To unfold, many social scientist adopt a qualitative research method where researcher self-assessment and situating the topic in a socio-historical context along with personal beliefs that identified the topic of interest or its importance to the welfare of the society [3].
+To unfold, many social scientists who adopt a method qualitative research where researcher self-assessment situating the topic in a and socio-historical context along with personal beliefs that identified the topic of interest or its importance [9-11].
 The author gets such motivation and feels interest to do analytical research in fuel management of Bangladesh to sustain in the trade world competitively.
-Recent development of electric power industry and planning for coal, furnace oil and other fuel based power plant, industrial development, household energy requirements are the key factors to import fuel from abroad via port and it is the specific current issue in Bangladesh.
-To follow the guidelines of Neuman [3] and address the specific current issue fuel, this research selected qualitative research methodology arguably.
-Mention that advanced technological circumstances, market imperatives and efficiency are being innovative in various economic sectors, therefore, applied research and developments in logistics and supply chain management are crucial greatly [4].
+Recent development of electric power industry and planning for coal, furnace oil and other fuel-based power plant, industrial development, household energy requirements are the key factors to import fuel from abroad via port and it is the specific current issue in Bangladesh.
+To follow the guidelines of Neuman [9-11] and addressing the specific current issue fuel, this research selected qualitative research methodology arguably.
+Mention that advanced technological circumstances, market imperatives and efficiency are being innovative in various economic sectors, therefore, applied research and developments in logistics and supply chain management is crucial greatly [12-20].
 In designing the research and questionnaire, the author had visited the two principal ports in Bangladesh and shared the research aims with the port authority, port users and others.
 Afterwards, a key component of this study is to identify the barriers and CSFs at ports in handling fuel and its proper management in Bangladesh.
 In this connection, the chosen qualitative research methodology offered to the expert in port sector by email and courier/post office.

 In addition, this research maintained the ethical matters in collecting data from the field and coded the name of respondents instead of publishing the name as per commitments in the invitation letter.
-Relatedly, Kumar [5] argued to establish an overall code of ethics during data collection and adding as reference in writing the findings in the research paper.
+Relatedly, Kumar [21-25] argued to establish an overall code of ethics during data collection and adding as reference in writing the findings in the research paper.
 In this connection, during in-depth interview with the respondent, in the midway, further questions were not asked that would distract or harmful for the respondent.
 Furthermore, critical answer was removed and not quoted directly in the paper.
-This research faced extensive limitations in getting the full data of fuel import in Bangladesh where import by government statistics is available in the source of BPC (Bangladesh Petroleum Corporation) and private import data are absent fully.
-Moreover, fuel handling quantity in major ports Chittagong and Mongla are not available.
-Lastly, minimum responses were participated in the qualitative survey and invited persons were not interested to provide answer against the research questionnaire.
+This research faced extensive limitations in getting the full data of fuel import in Bangladesh where import by government statistics is available in the source of Bangladesh Petroleum Corporation-BPC and private import data is absent fully.
+Moreover, fuel handling quantity in major ports Chittagong and Mongla are not minimum available.
+Lastly, responses were participated in the qualitative survey and invited persons were not interested to provide answer against the research questionnaire.

-Another factor influenced the author, instead of existing data related to fuel handing at port in Bangladesh, all respondents were requested to see the future or trends of using fuel in Bangladesh also the fuel estimation for power plants and domestic usage like LPG usage in cooking at industry and households.
+Another factor that influenced the author, instead of existing data related to fuel handing at port in Bangladesh, all respondents were requested to see the future or trends of using fuel in Bangladesh also the fuel estimation for power plants and domestic usage like LPG usage in cooking at industry and households.
 Maximum respondents had voted thanks for the initiative of this research for fuel handing and management at port in Bangladesh.